Experienced Morristown Repossession Attorney

 This puts lenders in a difficult position and provides debtors with numerous options, including:

-- Negotiating with the bank.
-When facing an automatic stay, lenders may modify the terms of your car loan and lower the payments to avoid going to court.
+- Bank negotiation - When facing an automatic stay, lenders may modify the terms of your loan, lowering payments to avoid court.

-- Redeem the vehicle.
-Under the Bankruptcy Code, debtors can choose to repurchase their repossessed vehicles for their fair market values.
-This may be a prudent choice if you owe money on a car that has heavily depreciated.
+- Redeem the vehicle - Under the Bankruptcy Code, debtors can choose to repurchase their repossessed vehicles for their fair market values.
+This may be a prudent choice if you owe money on a car that has lost value

 - Include your auto loan arrears and monthly payments in a Chapter 13 payment plan.
 As long as you make payments on time, lenders cannot repossess a vehicle covered by a Chapter 13 payment plan.